 Hello, I’m Jude.
 I live on the West Coast of Scotland, a few miles from Loch Lomond.
 I worked as a librarian for over 25 years, and gained my M.S.c in Human Ecology with the Centre for Human Ecology, in partnership with Glasgow’s Strathclyde University - my thesis a study of the Goddess Brighid as a Goddess Archetype and her Relevance to Cultural Activists in Contemporary Scotland.

 My introduction to keening can from the request of a dear friend who way dying of cancer and asked me would I keen over her dead body.
 While I replied yes, I had no idea what I was agreeing to.
-Today the focus of my work is in re-envisioning keening and exploring how this age-old practice can meet our needs today in becoming more familiar with grief, exploring our own grief through creativity and ritual.
+Today the focus of my work is in reclaiming and re-envisioning keening and exploring how this age-old practice can meet our needs today in becoming more familiar with grief, exploring our own grief through creativity and ritual.

 While I found some articles and songs I knew this was something that had to come from the heart and soul and so I stepped into that circle, with my friend’s body laid out and just did what I felt right.